 Common Justice operates a restorative justice-based alternative to incarceration and victim service program for serious and/or violent felony cases such as assault, burglary, and robbery.
 The project brings 16 to 26-year olds responsible for crimes together with those they have harmed and their support people in a facilitated dialogue to determine appropriate sanctions to take the place of a prison sentence.
 The project engages and prepares all parties, convenes the dialogues, and provides supervision and support to both those harmed and those responsible for crime.
 It aims to meet the needs of people harmed by crime, prevent further violence, minimize the unnecessary use of incarceration, and improve people’s experience of justice.

 Common Justice is seeking an experienced, hard-working, organized, enthusiastic person with excellent people skills to join its team.
-This job will be primarily in Brooklyn, though will work out of the Bronx for the entire months of May and June.

 The Intervention Manager will be responsible for the following duties: